Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Appendix

 \subsection{Shor Loss Correction Results}

 As discussed in \cref{subsection:post-processing}, an additional tool we have in our logical encoding toolkit is that of loss correction.
-While the circuits executed in \cref{sec:shor} do not explicitly leverage a dedicated loss-correction gadget at the circuit-level, we can still attempt to infer the loss-corrected outcomes by being aware of the [[4, 2, 2]] codeword structure.
-Fig. \ref{fig:shor_experimental_data_loss_corrected} highlights the updated experimental results from \cref{sec:shor} but with loss correction post-processing enabled (for the logical encodings only, as there is not necessarily a straightforward scheme to exploit for the unencoded circuit outside of guessing).
-Most notably, and as expected, Fig. \ref{fig:shor_experimental_data_loss_corrected} shows that loss-correction increases the post-selection yield appreciably, as we discard less of the shots before the logical decoding.
-However, we also observe that there is a price to pay for this as well.
-The observed TVDs for the encoded circuits are now higher than before loss correction, albeit still outperforming the unencoded circuit.
-This is somewhat expected as the inference post-processing is not perfect, accepting, for example, shots that may have had multiple logical errors that would have previously been discarded entirely due to any single atom loss.
-Indeed, it also explains why the performance of the three-row Shor is now more comparable to that of the two-row.
-There are simply more opportunities to infer a wrong logical codeword with more [[4, 2, 2]] patches, again suggesting that the stronger performance of the three-row Shor is correlated to its additional error detection events.
+While the circuits executed in \cref{sec:shor} do not explicitly leverage a dedicated loss-correction gadget at the circuit-level, we can still perform loss correction by mapping each observed state to the closest $[[4,2,2]]$ codeword if three of four qubits are retained.
+Fig. \ref{fig:shor_experimental_data_loss_corrected} depicts the experimental results from \cref{sec:shor} but with loss correction post-processing enabled for the logical encodings only.
+As expected, Fig. \ref{fig:shor_experimental_data_loss_corrected} shows that loss correction appreciably increases both the postselection yield and the TVD, although the latter continues to outperform the unencoded circuit.
+This is expected as the post-processing is not perfect.
+For example, shots including both a loss event and a bit-flip error on a different qubit can now be accepted, producing an erroneous result, when they would have been rejected without loss correction.
+We observe that the gap in performance between the two- and three-row Shor encodings narrows with loss correction, and we attribute this to the fact that there are simply more opportunities to infer an incorrect logical codeword with more [[4, 2, 2]] patches.
+This is consistent with the hypothesis that the superior performance of the three-row Shor encoding results from its additional error detection opportunities.
 Interestingly, this also has the effect of allowing the two-row Shor LDU circuit to maintain a lower TVD (than its non-LDU variant), as its additional pruning of leakage qubits will allow it to accept less of the potentially faulty loss corrected bitstring outcomes.
-This highlights a trade-off to consider: is the higher post-selection yield preferable to a minor degradation in TVD (where the criterion for `minor’ is maintaining better than unencoded performance)?
-This trade-off may become more relevant in light of the CZ (or even movement) overhead of an actual loss-correction circuit gadget (similar to the LDU cost observed in the Shor simulations of \cref{sec:shor_noisy_simulations}) or in a shot-constrained scenario where low post-selection yield becomes detrimental -- and further preferable if more sophisticated correction post-processing schemes are available to alleviate the apparent TVD (or similar performance metric) degradation.
+This highlights a trade-off to consider: is the higher postselection yield preferable to a minor degradation in TVD (where the criterion for `minor’ is maintaining better than unencoded performance)?
+This trade-off may become more relevant in light of the CZ (or even movement) overhead of an actual loss-correction circuit gadget (similar to the LDU cost observed in the Shor simulations of \cref{sec:shor_noisy_simulations}) or in a shot-constrained scenario where low postselection yield becomes detrimental -- and further preferable if more sophisticated correction post-processing schemes are available to alleviate the apparent TVD (or similar performance metric) degradation.